Azure/aztfmigrate/readme.md

 # azapi2azurerm

 ## Introduction
-This tool is used to migrate resources from terraform `azapi` provider to `azurerm` provider.
+This tool is used to migrate resources between terraform `azapi` provider and `azurerm` provider.

 ## Command Usage